 - 1. A proposal must score a minimum of 70 points overall to be considered for funding. - 2.
 All AHRF requests must be reviewed and sponsored by the recognized NRP neighborhood organization for the geographic area in which a project will occur. - 3.
-Any NRP neighborhood organization may sponsor an eligible AHRF project.
-The housing units to be occupied by low-income households do not need to be located within the geographic area of the sponsoring neighborhood.
-The AHRF award will, however, be counted toward the sponsoring neighborhood's AHRF cap. - 4.
+Multi-neighborhood collaborations may sponsor an eligible AHRF project.
+The housing units to be occupied by low-income households do not need to be located within the geographic area of all sponsoring neighborhoods.
+The AHRF award will, however, be counted toward all sponsoring neighborhoods' AHRF cap. - 4.
 The neighborhood organization review process must include at least one neighborhood-wide, general attendance meeting, preceded by a 30-day meeting notice.
 Meeting notification can be accomplished through flyers, newspaper ads/articles, and/or newsletter ad/articles. - 5.
-The maximum amount of AHRF 2003 dollars awarded for projects in any one neighborhood will not exceed \$1 million, regardless of how many neighborhoods are serving as sponsors. - 6.
-The cumulative total of AHRF dollars awarded for projects in any one neighborhood will not exceed \$2.5 million over the life of the AHRF program - 7.
-The maximum amount of AHRF dollars awarded for a multi-neighborhood collaboration will not exceed \$2.5 million.
+The cumulative total of AHRF dollars awarded for projects in any one neighborhood will not exceed \$1.5 million over the life of the AHRF program. - 6.
+AHRF dollars must be leveraged at least 1 to 1 with non-NRP dollars. - 7.
+At least 20% of the units in projects of 10 units or more must be affordable at or below 50% of SMSA median income. - 8.
+AHRF dollars will not be disbursed until total project financing is in place and available for closing on the project. - 9.
+Projects must demonstrate evidence of site control [for an acceptable amount of time] with no conditions that would limit the use of the property.

-- 8. AHRF dollars must be leveraged at least 1 to 1 with non-NRP dollars. - 9.
-A least 20% of the units in projects of 10 units or more must be affordable at or below 50% of SMSA median income. - 10.
-AHRF dollars will not be disbursed until total project financing is in place and available for closing on the project. - 11.
-Projects must demonstrate evidence of site control [for an acceptable amount of time] with no conditions that would limit the use of the property. - 12.
-Rehabilitation standards for each project must at least meet the Section 8 Existing Housing Quality Standards or the Federal Housing Administration (FHA) Minimum Property Standards.
-More substantial rehabilitation may be required at the discretion of the NRP Policy Board. - 13.
+- Rehabilitation standards for each project must at least meet the Section 8 Existing Housing Quality Standards or the Federal Housing Administration (FHA) Minimum Property Standards.
+More substantial rehabilitation may be required at the discretion of the NRP Policy Board. - 11.
 Per unit assistance will not exceed the following maximums established by the Federal HOME Investment Partnership Program:

-Effective 0 BD 1 BD 2 BD 3 BD 4 BD January 1, 2003 92,925 106,520 129,528 167,565 183,935
+Effective 0 BD 1 BD 2 BD 3 BD 4 BD January 1, 2004 102,224 117,179 142,491 184,332 202,304

-14. AHRF dollars cannot be used for up front costs associated with developing and submitting the proposal for funding.
+12. AHRF dollars cannot be used for up front costs associated with developing and submitting the proposal for funding.
 Typical predevelopment costs such as architect fees, engineering, environmental surveys, legal work, etc. incurred prior to closing are eligible for reimbursement as project costs.